Digital Marketing: Where to Start

 Driving traffic to your website should be supported by SEO (Search Engine Optimisation), although it’s often misunderstood.
 If your website uses SEO friendly techniques, it will bring more visitors to your site by placing it nearer the top of the list of search results – and ideally this means Google search, as more than 90% of the UK’s internet enquiries are via the search engine Google.

-Improving SEO is a specific skill, and as developer of more than 500 websites, our SEO expert Debbie and website designer Andy, know this arena better than any.
+Improving SEO is a specific skill, and as developer of more than 500 websites, our SEO expert and website designer Andy, knows this arena better than any.
 There’s lots of technical changes you can make to improve your site in Google’s eyes (meta tags, tagging images and much more) however, perhaps one of the simplest ways of improving your business’ SEO is by writing relevant and regular content for your website.

 Your next digital marketing step will depend on your customers and your digital marketing objectives, however, a popular second stop on the digital journey is to begin a social media programme.